Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 To use for each commit, you can use `git config --local commit.verbose true` to tell Git to perform a verbose commit all the time for just the MCprep repo.

 ## Dependencies
 If you're using an IDE, it's recommened to install `bpy` as a Python module.
 In our experience, the [fake-bpy package](https://github.com/nutti/fake-bpy-module) seems to be the best.
-In addition, we also use `darker` to perform PEP8 formatting on changed code (this is a requirement, we expect you to use `darker` on your changes)
+In addition, we also use `black` to perform PEP8 formatting on changed code (this is a requirement, we expect you to use `darker` on your changes)

 It's also recommened to use a virtual environment (especially if you're on Linux) as to avoid issues with system wide packages and different versions of `bpy`.
 [See this for more details](https://realpython.com/python-virtual-environments-a-primer/)